FXX: "Every. Simpsons. Ever."

 FXX is the cable home of The Simpsons (excluding the Tracey Ullman shorts), of which marathons are aired in primetime.
 FXX is known for their larger Simpsons marathon events in which the entire run of the series at the time is aired over a number of days.

-A third marathon, the "Plus+Size Holiday Marathon," aired from December 17 to 31, 2019, and consisted of 661 episodes, excluding "Stark Raving Dad", and the syndication premiere of The Longest Daycare animated short.
+A third marathon, the "Plus+Size Holiday Marathon," aired from December 17 to 31, 2019, and consisted of 661 episodes, excluding "Stark Raving Dad" and Live action opening, and the syndication premiere of The Longest Daycare animated short.
 The marathon was a promotional event for Disney+, which would become the exclusive streaming service for the series after the shuttering of FX's Simpsons World hub.